Basile Chiefdom: Mining

 The sector is formally structured around cooperatives operating under the supervision of the Service d'Assistance et d'Encadrement du Small-Scale Mining (SAEMAPE).
 Six cooperatives dominate the field: the Coopérative Minière de Mwenga (COOMIM), Coopérative Minière pour le Développement de Mwenga (COOMIDEM), Coopérative Minière Tuungane (COOMITU), Société Coopérative Minière de Bikolongo (SOCOMIB), Société Coopérative Minière de Karanga (SOCOMK), and Coopérative Minière pour la Promotion des Exploitations Artisanales de Salya (COMIPEAS-SCOOPS).
 In practice, these entities compete for control over mining squares and are widely criticized for being trader-driven organizations rather than miner-led initiatives.
 As a result, artisanal diggers remain marginalized and poorly compensated, while profits are largely captured by traders and processing companies.

 A major challenge for the chiefdom is the absence of a recognized trading center, which results in minerals extracted in Basile Chiefdom being routed to Bukavu, often under the guise of the Mugogo trading center in Walungu Territory, or smuggled through Bujumbura and Rwanda via opaque channels.
 When marketed via Mugogo, the output is officially attributed to the Ngweshe Chiefdom.
 Even if the Basile Chiefdom were to establish its own trading hub, effective traceability of mineral flows would remain elusive due to the dominance of a predatory mining economy.
 Gold extraction is divided among artisanal diggers, clandestine Chinese operators, and a handful of cooperatives, while the so-called "3TGS" minerals—cassiterite, wolframite, and coltan—dominate the sector but are frequently accompanied by smuggling.
 Coltan, in particular, is transported in 25-kilogram sacks on bicycles and motorbikes to Bukavu, where it disappears from traceability systems.
 Despite the region's productive potential, the Basile Chiefdom remains tied to external supply chains centered on Bukavu, Rwanda, and Uganda.
 Agricultural products such as flour and peanuts, which were once cultivated locally, are now largely imported from Rwanda.
 Meanwhile, frozen and salted fish arrive from Uganda and Tanzania, while beef is imported from other regions.

 Infrastructure

 The primary transportation artery traversing the Basile Chiefdom is National Road No. 2, which links Bukavu to Kasongo in Maniema Province, passing directly through the chiefdom.
 Access to the remainder of the chiefdom is predominantly provided by rural tracks, which serve to connect the chiefdom's administrative center with various groupements and villages.
 Several areas within the chiefdom remain accessible only by foot or motorcycle.
 Historically, many of these agricultural access roads were in a state of significant disrepair; however, rehabilitation efforts have been undertaken in recent years.
-The total length of agricultural access roads within the Basile Chiefdom is estimated at approximately 170 kilometers.
+The total length of agricultural access roads within the Basile Chiefdom is estimated at 170 kilometers.